robohlstrom24/AD-lab/README.md

 # Active Directory Lab

-(project in progress, screenshots provided in drop-downs for completed work)
+(project in progress)

 ## Operational Relevance (Identity and Access Management)

 This project demonstrates foundational Active Directory (AD) skills modeled after an IT Operations environment.
 A Windows Server domain controller is deployed, and a custom organizational unit (OU) hierarchy separates users, groups, and endpoints.
 Identity and Access Management (IAM) principles are applied through role-based access control (RBAC) using security groups.
-Fifteen Group Policy Objects (GPOs) are implemented and validated by joining a client workstation to the domain and confirming policy application.
+Proficiency with tier 1 / tier 2 IT support tasks is demonstrated with screenshots.

 ## Job Duties Demonstrated